SANIA-GUL/PROJECT-2/README.md

 Dr. Salman spatial covariance model without video set angle in line#59 from 1 to 10.
-Set angle in line #780 of messl_salman_spatcov.m as per the settings of Main.m Run Main.m in D+D folder
+Set angle in line #780 of messl_salman_spatcov.m as per the settings of Main.m Run Main.m in D+D folder.